 - If you need a support person or transportation to an appointment or surgery,

-we ask that you limit it to 1 healthy person over the age of 18.
-It is
+we ask that you limit it to one healthy person over the age of 18.
+It

-encouraged for these individuals to wait in the vehicle during the appointment, if able.
+is encouraged for these individuals to wait in the vehicle during the

 - Parents, do not bring your children to appointments that are not theirs.

 - All questions about bills, insurance/coverage, financial assistance, etc.

 will be handled over the phone to limit non-essential face-to-face exposure.

 For clinic billing, call 608-847-5000 and follow the prompts.
 For hospital,

 surgery and outpatient billing, call 608-847-6161 and follow the prompts.